sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 In Elixir most I/O functions block, so your code stays sequential.
 If you don't want to wait, then don't.
 Why might you not want to wait?
-Maybe you want to start 2 or 3 things in parallel, or maybe there something useful you can do before you get your result from the blocking function.
+Maybe you want to start 2 or 3 things in parallel, or maybe there something useful you can do before you get your result from the blocking function, or maybe you are drawing a user interface and don't want it to pause.

 Any blocking function can easily be made non-blocking by simply wrapping it in a spawn() so that it starts asynchronously.
+The reason for not blocking is because

+* You can do something useful in the meanwhile and get the result later,
+* Or, you don't even care about the result.

-Note here that the reason for not blocking is because _you can do something useful while you are waiting_, and has nothing to do with hogging or stealing resources.
+*It has nothing to do with hogging or stealing resources.*

 An Erlang process is not a system process.
 An Erlang process is a lightweight process.
 But here's a key difference: there is no way in Erlang for processes